loculus-project/loculus/ingest/README.md

 ### Grouping segmented viruses

 In NCBI sequences are uploaded for each segment separately.
 To upload all segments from the same isolate we need to group the sequences.
-We do this by grouping NCBI segments based on `ncbi_isolate_name` and other isolate-specific attributes.
+We do this by grouping NCBI segments based on `ncbiIsolateName` and other isolate-specific attributes.
 Segments will only be uploaded together if all these parameters match.
 We also add additional checks to prevent multiple sequences of the same segment being grouped together.
 If a check fails, or the segments do not have isolate information, the segments will be ingested and uploaded to Loculus individually.

-We group segments by adding a `joint_accession` field to the metadata which consists of a concatenated list of all `genbank_accession` IDs of the segments in the group.
-Each fasta record is also modified to use `joint_accession` with the concatenated segment as their ID (as required by loculus).
+We group segments by adding a `jointAccession` field to the metadata which consists of a concatenated list of all `genbankAccession` IDs of the segments in the group.
+Each fasta record is also modified to use `jointAccession` with the concatenated segment as their ID (as required by loculus).

 ### Getting status and hashes of previously submitted sequences and triaging